Evgeny Kuznetsov breaks out with a pair of goals as the Capitals rout the Avalanche

 Mantha breaks goal drought

 Mantha had gone 17 games (including five in the postseason last year) without a goal.
 That changed late in the second period.
-He went to the net, kicked Lars Eller’s pass from his skate to his stick and beat Kuemper to give Washington a 3-2 lead.
+He went to the net, directed Lars Eller’s pass from his skate to his stick and beat Kuemper to give Washington a 3-2 lead.
 It was his 100th NHL goal.

 “It’s been a long time — over five, six months almost,” Mantha said.
 “It feels great.
 From 99 to 100, it was hard, I guess. ...
 Hopefully it just unlocks from here.”